GIS-PanTianLi/Landslide_prediction/README.md

 # Landslide_prediction

-The code and data for landslide prediction are within the zip file.
+The code and data for landslide prediction.